uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 <ul>
 <li> Login to your GitHub account <a href="https://www.github.com/">here</a>, click on <em>Repositories</em> and then click on <em>New</em> to set up a new repository.
 <li> Click <em> Import a repository </em>.
-<li> Open the <a id="ids2022Git">course GitHub page</a> in a different tab, navigate to the folder you want to copy and get the URL by clicking on the green code button and copying the URL shown.
+<li> Open the <a id="ids2022Git">course GitHub page</a> in a different tab, navigate to the repository you want to copy and get the URL by clicking on the green code button and copying the URL shown.
+Note that as all the labs etc. will be saved in the same repository, you will have to copy the full repository each time you want to add a new lab.
 <li> Go back to your own GitHub account and paste the URL into the <em>"Your old repository’s clone URL"</em> box.
 <li> Add a repository name.
 Don't use any spaces in this.
 <li> Choose whether the repository should be private (for homework) or public (for labs).